-KEMP 360 Central compiles monthly reports on data usage and KEMP use this data to bill customers.
+KEMP 360 Central compiles monthly reports on data usage and KEMP use this data for billing purposes.
 KEMP 360 Central currently reports on traffic, SSL TPS and Virtual Service bytes transferred for all ASL LoadMasters.

 There are two ways to provide usage reports to KEMP: